Pops47/marvel-frontend/README.md

 ## 🚀 Still to do :

-- Check responsive
+- /!\ Update CSS for responsive
+- Animate loading + improve loading time
+- Finish 404 page
-- Register with a password and save custom favorites in a database
+- Add authentification and save custom favorites in a database
 - Add auto-completion in searchbars
-- Animate loading
-- Finish 404 page
-- Improve loading time